 Accommodation in Grand Canyon South Rim

 There are two campsites at South Rim.
 The Mather Campground is close to Grand Canyon Village.
 You can book online here, up to 6 months in advance.
-The Desert View Campground doesn’t accept reservations and is on a first-come, first-served basis only.
+The Desert View Campground is only by reservation and it’s only open mid-April to mid-October.
 There are no RV hookups here.
-It’s only open mid-April to mid-October.

 If you can’t get a reservation inside the national park, there are several hotels in Tusayan.
 During peak season there’s a shuttle from Tusayan to Grand Canyon National Park.